Yen jumps and dollar slips as traders eye interest rate tweaks

 That has dragged the dollar index down from an almost one-year high at the start of October, when U.S. economic data was consistently beating expectations.

-The 10-year U.S. Treasury yield fell for a fourth session running on Tuesday to 4.39%, after falling on Monday in the wake of a solid auction of 20-year bonds.
+The 10-year U.S. Treasury yield was on track to fall for a fourth session running on Tuesday to 4.39%, after dipping on Monday in the wake of a solid auction of 20-year bonds.
 It hit a 16-year high above 5% in October.

-The euro rose to its highest since mid-August at $1.0966 on Tuesday and was last very slightly higher at $1.0944.

-Sterling was up 0.2% at $1.253, after hitting a two-month high of $1.254.
-Bank of England Governor Andrew Bailey on Monday said it's "far too early to be thinking about rate cuts" in Britain.

-Also weighing on the U.S. currency was a rally in China's yuan, which hit an almost four-month high of 7.13 per dollar.

-China's central bank set the midpoint of the yuan's trading band at its strongest since Aug.
-7. The firm currency fixing came together with a Bloomberg News report on forthcoming support for the property sector which boosted stocks, said National Australia Bank strategist Rodrigo Catril in Sydney.

-Elisabet Kopelman, U.S. economist at lender SEB, said: "Strong risk appetite and speculation about future interest rate cuts are not a good environment for the dollar, which has come under pressure against a number of Asian currencies this morning."
+Elisabet Kopelman, U.S. economist at lender SEB, said: "Strong risk appetite and speculation about future interest rate cuts are not a good environment for the dollar."

 Minutes from the Fed's last meeting are due at 1900 GMT and headline the day ahead, along with a speech from European Central Bank President Christine Lagarde.